Robust Estimation under the Wasserstein Distance: Introduction

-There is a long history of learning in the presence of corruptions dating back to the robust statistics community in the 1960s \citep{huber64}.
-Over the years, many robust and sample-efficient estimators have been designed, particularly for mean and scale parameters (see, e.g., \cite{ronchetti2009robust} for a comprehensive survey).
+There is a long history of learning in the presence of corruptions, dating back to the robust statistics community in the 1960s \citep{huber64}.
+Over the years, many robust and sample-efficient estimators have been designed, particularly for mean and scale parameters; see, e.g., \cite{ronchetti2009robust} for a comprehensive survey and \cite{donoho88} for an influential population-limit approach based on MDE.
 In the theoretical computer science community, much work has focused on achieving optimal rates for robust mean and moment estimation with computationally efficient estimators \citep{cheng2019high, diakonikolas2019recent}.
-Recent statistics work has developed a unified framework for robust estimation based on MDE, which generally achieves sharp population-limit and good finite-sample guarantees for mean and covariance estimation \citep{zhu2019resilience}.
-Their analysis centers upon a ``generalized resilience'' quantity which is also essential to our work (once tailored to the OT setting).
-Our MDE approach follows their ``weaken-the-distance'' approach to robust statistics, but with a distinct notion of ``weakening'' that lends itself better to OT.
-Finally, \citet{zhu2019resilience} also consider robust estimation under bounded $\Wone$ corruptions, a distinct inference task from that considered here.
+Recent statistics work, building off of \cite{donoho88}, has developed a unified framework for robust estimation based on MDE, which generally achieves optimal population-limit and near-optimal finite-sample guarantees for tasks including mean and covariance estimation \citep{zhu2019resilience}.
+Their analysis employs a quantity dubbed ``generalized resilience'' which is also essential to our work (once adapted to the OT setting).
+Our MDE approach follows their ``weaken-the-distance'' principle for robust statistics, but with a distinct notion of ``weakening'' that lends itself better to OT. \citet{zhu2019resilience} also consider robust estimation where perturbations are bounded under $\Wone$ instead of $\|\cdot\|_\tv$, but they do not consider a $\Wone$ objective.
+In follow-up work by a subset of the authors \citep{nietert2024distribution}, spectral methods from \citet{diakonikolas2016} are adapted to obtain a computationally efficient and minimax optimal procedure for estimation under $\Wone$ when $\mu$ has bounded covariance, under a stronger adversarial model.
+However, this approach does not translate to the WGAN setting motivating our work.